aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 The deployment stack includes **Gunicorn** as a production-grade WSGI server and **Docker** for containerization, ensuring consistent behavior across development and production environments.
 The application can be deployed to cloud platforms like Heroku or AWS with minimal configuration changes.

-For the purposes of this project, the application is deployed on Render.com @ https://geo-equity-index-dashboard.onrender.com/
+For the purposes of this project, the application is deployed on Render.com (bandwidth limited tier) @ https://geo-equity-index-dashboard.onrender.com/

 ---